 If you are concerned that your stomach bulge may be due to fibroids, don’t wait around any longer to find out.
 You may not realize this, but uterine fibroids can damage surrounding organs, affect fertility, and cause painful, uncomfortable, and inconvenient symptoms.
 Fortunately, we can help.

 At USA Fibroid Centers, we strive to educate women about their full range of uterine fibroid treatment options.
 If you believe that having a hysterectomy is the only available treatment, this isn’t true.
-The reality is that you probably don’t need fibroid surgery to improve symptoms like an enlarged uterus.
+The reality is that you probably don’t need fibroid removal surgery to improve symptoms like an enlarged uterus.

 Instead, our fibroid specialists perform a minimally-invasive, outpatient treatment called Uterine Fibroid Embolization (UFE).
 UFE does not require a hospital stay, takes only 30 to 45 minutes, and allows you to return to most normal activities within one to two weeks.

-The majority of women who undergo Uterine Fibroid Embolization experience drastically better lives afterward.
+Most women who undergo Uterine Fibroid Embolization experience drastically better lives afterward.
 Many report an improvement or elimination of their symptoms, such as:

 - Lighter periods